HakaiInstitute/hakai-streamflow-data/README.md

-# Streamflow Time Series Data Repository
+# Hakai Streamflow Time Series Data from the Kwakshua Watersheds Observatory

 ## Overview
 - This dataset represents streamflow time series collected at 5-minute intervals and updated annually, offering high-resolution data for monitoring and analyzing streamflow dynamics.
 The data is generated using the autosalt dilution method, a novel and reliable technique that involves injecting a salt solution into the stream and measuring changes in electrical conductivity to calculate discharge.